Mark Maggiori

 Mark Maggiori (born June 16, 1977) is a French-American painter, graphic designer, draftsman, musician, music video director and lead vocalist of the nu metal band Pleymo.
 He is noted for paintings of American cowboys, Native Americans and the American Southwest.

 Early life and education

-Maggiori was born in Fontainebleau, in 1977.
+Maggiori was born in Fontainebleau in 1977.
+His father is Robert Maggiori, a French philosopher and journalist.
 At the age of 15, during his first visit to the United States, Maggiori went on a month-long road trip from New York City to San Francisco and visited several National Parks and other sites in the Southwestern United States.
 He later cited that trip as the beginning of his fascination with the Southwest and the inspiration behind his Western art.

 Maggiori graduated from the Académie Julian in Paris, where he was formally trained in academic drawing.

 Music

 From 1997 to 2007, Maggiori served as the lead vocalist, graphic designer, and music video director for his band, Pleymo.
 After signing with Epic Records the band released four studio albums and toured internationally.
 Pleymo went on a hiatus after 2007, but reunited in 2018 with Maggiori once again providing lead vocals.
 After the reunion tour announcement for the Paris concert the band had sold out Le Trianon in Paris in less than a day.